eryshkov/OrderOfEvents/README.md

 # OrderOfEvents
-Investigation of iOS View Controller Life Cycle
+Explore iOS View Controller Life Cycle with this app.

+I recommend to run app on real device